OutSystems/docs-support/src/licensing/detach-11.md

 ![Code Structure of a generated Application](images/Figure_1_-_Code_Structure_of_a_generated_Application-O11.png)

 In the application folder (`<Project Name>`) there is a set of packages that hold the different types of code.
-These folders are
+These folders are:

 * **Actions** – the code generated for both built-in actions and functions, and user actions and functions.
 * **Blocks** – the code generated for both built-in and custom web blocks.